Bartolí on Fascist Spain

 "Will to Empire"

-The notion of Catholic and traditional Spain promoted by Franco’s regime not only included the desire for an Imperial Spain, but an empire was its starting point.
+The notion of Catholic and traditional Spain promoted by Franco’s regime included the desire for an Imperial Spain, and an empire was its starting point.
 The Rif War (1921-1927) was a catalyst for the fascist habitus, in terms of Justin Crumbaugh and Nil Santiáñez, as did World War I for German Nazism and Italian Fascism.

-The independence of Morocco in 1956 brought about commentary and Bartolí’s graphic art for years until 1969, when Ifni was returned to Morocco.
-However, it did not gain administrative powers until the late 1970s.
+Morocco's independence in 1956 brought about commentary in New York exile newspapers and Bartolí’s graphic art for years until 1969, when Ifni was returned to Morocco.

 Censorship of the Press and the Arts, Education, and Socialization of the Youth

 One of the main themes of antifascist humor was Spanish censorship, which allowed for the control of the public sphere.
-The Law of the Press (1938) gave all control of censorship of the press, which became a mere apparatus of Franco’s propaganda.
-By 1940, the Press of the Movement was formally instituted and not only the Falange had control over publications and in the 1940s there was a proliferation of fascist imperialist literature in Spain, despite the failed negotiation with Hitler for Spain to enter the world war (Crumbaugh and Santiáñez 33).
-Bartolí’s graphic art denounced the regime’s censorship on the press and the arts.
+The Law of the Press (1938) gave all control of press censorship, which became a mere apparatus of Franco’s propaganda.
+By 1940, the Press of the Movement was formally instituted, and not only did the Falange have control over publications, and in the 1940s there was also a proliferation of fascist imperialist literature in Spain, despite the failed negotiation with Hitler for Spain to enter the Second World War (Crumbaugh and Santiáñez 33).
+Bartolí’s graphic art denounced the regime’s censorship of the press and the arts.

-While a rational and intellectual education was dismissed in Franco’s Spain, football and flamenco were promoted to entertain the people.
-Bartolí builds on the stereotypical vision of football, bullfighting, and folclóricas promoted by Franco and redirects his reader’s attention to the exile intellectuals and scientists.
-Bartolí’s translated this fascist education into visual language
+While scientific and intellectual education was dismissed in Franco’s Spain, football and flamenco were promoted to entertain the people.
+Bartolí builds on Franco's stereotypical vision of football, bullfighting, and folclóricas and redirects his readers’ attention to the exile intellectuals and scientists.

 Violence

-Violence was one of the main tools to build a Fascist Empire.
-After the coup, Franco’s rule was characterized for brutality and cruelty, anyone who did not support him was considered unpatriotic and an enemy to be eradicated.
+After the coup, Franco’s rule was characterized by brutality and cruelty; anyone who did not support him was considered unpatriotic and an enemy to be eradicated.
 The extreme violence perpetrated in North Africa was inflicted in Spain during the war.
-Once a city fell under the rebels, the process of “cleansing” started.
-During and after the war, military leaders recruited and armed local authorities and civilians, who killed anyone accused of unpatriotic liaisons, often by generalized denunciations caused by fear, paranoia, o personal vendettas (Nieto Ruiz 12, 20, 26).
+Once a city fell under the rebels, the " cleansing " process started.
+During and after the war, military leaders recruited and armed local authorities and civilians, who killed anyone accused of unpatriotic liaisons, often by generalized denunciations caused by fear, paranoia, or personal vendettas (Nieto Ruiz 12, 20, 26).
 The celebration of 25 years of peace in 1964 included posters in all towns and cities celebrating the purge of Reds and atheists (Nieto Ruiz 31).

-Poverty, corruption, and the black market was another way to opress the population into submission.
+Poverty, corruption, and the black market were other ways to oppress the population into submission.

 Prisons and Prisoners

-Prisons and camps were overcrowded with dissidents in Franco’s Spain, over 10 and 15 times their capacity.
+Prisons and camps were overcrowded with dissidents in Franco’s Spain, over 10 to 15 times their capacity.
 Hundred died because of the unhealthy conditions (Nieto Ruiz 27).